35. Elementary Asset Pricing Theory¶

 Here

-\(\lambda_m\) is minus the variance of \(m\) divided by the mean of \(m\), an object that is often called the price of risk.
+\(\lambda_m\) is minus the variance of \(m\) divided by the mean of \(m\), an object that is sometimes called a price of risk.

-To interpret this representation it helps to provide the following widely used example.
+To interpret representation (35.4), the following widely used example helps.

 Example